Symptoms and diagnosis of non-melanoma skin cancer

 Skin cancers do not all look the same.
 They can appear as any of the images below.

 If you have any of these signs, get them checked out by your doctor as soon as possible.
 They will examine you and decide what to do.

 Skin changes aren’t necessarily cancer.
 Spots and sores are common.
 But it’s important to go to the GP and get anything usual checked out.
-This included broken skin that doesn’t heal (an ulcer) within 4 weeks and any new or changing mark on your skin.
+This includes broken skin that doesn’t heal (an ulcer) within 4 weeks and any new or changing mark on your skin.

 Can I be screened for skin cancer?